SUPER MICRO COMPUTER SHAREHOLDER ALERT: CLAIMSFILER REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 Of Lead Plaintiff Deadline In Class Action Law...

-NEW ORLEANS, Sept.
-6, 2024 /PRNewswire/ -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until October 29, 2024 to file lead plaintiff applications in securities class action lawsuits against Super Micro Computer, Inc. ("SMCI" or the "Company") (NasdaqGS: SMCI), if they purchased the Company's securities between February 2, 2021 and August 28, 2024, inclusive (the "Class Period").
+(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Sept.
+11, 2024 (GLOBE NEWSWIRE) -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until October 29, 2024 to file lead plaintiff applications in securities class action lawsuits against Super Micro Computer, Inc. (“SMCI” or the“Company”) (NasdaqGS: SMCI), if they purchased the Company's securities between February 2, 2021 and August 28, 2024, inclusive (the“Class Period”).
 These actions are pending in the United States District Court for the Northern District of California.

 Get Help